ampproject/amphtml/extensions/amp-story/amp-story-ads.md

-# Advertising support in AMP Stories
+# Advertise in AMP Stories

 AMP Stories are a full-screen tappable experience that immerses readers in the content.
-Ads that appears in AMP Stories should have a consistent and cohesive design with the AMP Stories UX.
-This prevents a jarring or interruptive user experience.

-This guide demonstrates how to build an ad for AMP Stories.

-## AMP Story Ad Principles

-Current ad formats, such as banners and boxes, do not integrate well with the AMP Story format.
-Classic ads are slow, interruptive, and feel out of place within the Story experience.

-AMP Story ads conform to the following principles:

-* Valid AMPHTML Ad: follow the same technical specification as a classic [AMPHTML ad](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md).
-* Visual first: Inviting, bold, context-driven invitation state.
-* Native: The ad page has the same dimensions as an organic story page.
-* Same interaction model: User can continue to the next screen just like they would with an organic story page.
-* Fast: The ad never appears to a user in a half-loaded state.

-To be consistent with these principles, the AMP Story runtime determines the right placement of an ad page amidst the AMP Story.
-Read more about ad placement mechanics in [Advertise in AMP Stories](https://www.ampproject.org/docs/ads/advertise_amp_stories).
+Advertising with AMP Story ads allows for seamless and disruption-free integration into the user’s journey, keeping them engaged and delighted by the platform.

+For information on how to include ads in your AMP stories, [refer to our guide](https://www.ampproject.org/docs/ads/advertise_amp_stories).

+# Best practices for creating an AMP Story ad

+If you are interested in creating an ad for the AMP Story platform, [refer to our best practices guide](https://www.ampproject.org/docs/ads/story_ads_best_practices).

 ## Ad formats